 I had a laugh reading about the teacher’s excitement when his family had their first telephone installed in the early 1990s, only then to be annoyed by the constant disruptions it brought him.
 Thinking about China’s meteoric economic transformation over the past few decades, and its people’s insatiable demand for consumer goods and a better life, what do you think the next paradigm shift will be?

 China’s leaders have seen the future and realised that technology will change everything about the way we live, and it’s trying to become a world leader in scientific innovation.
 Look how they have leaped beyond credit card payments to buying things with your mobile.

 China is leading the way when it comes to paying on your phone.

 It’s hard to guess at what the next change will be, but you’ll probably see it first in China.

 You list pollution in China as one of the main reasons for leaving the country.
 Had pollution not been an issue, do you think you would have stayed much longer?

 I don’t think so.
-I spent nearly eight years in China and had decided to come home for many reason; the most important being that I wanted my children to go to school in Britain.
+I spent nearly eight years in China and had decided to come home for many reasons; the most important being that I wanted my children to go to school in Britain.